 Esports vs Sports Viewership into the Future

 In 2019, 593.2 million people watched livestream gaming content, per data from Newzoo.
-Last year, that number jumped 11.7 percent to 662.7 million.
-While the vaccine rolls out and arenas prepared to reopen, esports audiences in 2021 are expected to grow a further 10 percent to 728.8 million viewers.
+In 2020, that number jumped 11.7 percent to 662.7 million.
+Throughout 2021 esports audiences grew a further 10 percent to 728.8 million viewers.
 This number is expected to reach 800 million by the end of 2023.

-To put that into perspective, consulting firm Activate predicts that in 2021, 79 million people in the U.S. will view Major League Baseball content, versus 84 million watching esports.
+To put that into perspective, consulting firm Activate predicted that in 2021, 79 million people in the U.S. will view Major League Baseball content, versus 84 million watching esports.
 This year, Activate suggests that NFL viewership will be the only sports audience larger than esports.

 As we all head into the rest of 2022 and try to put the pandemic behind us for good, traditional sports will likely be forever impacted by esports.
 Formula One launched a sim racing series, and teams in the NBA and NHL finished their season inside NBA2K 20 and NHL 20, respectively.
 Pure esports and sports sims are going to surpass most traditional sports by the end of the decade.

 While the global pandemic is still going on, the esports scene is not stopping from advancing.
 In fact, with fewer live events and people spending more time in their homes, gaming is getting more attraction than ever.
 This not only brings in new fans and some new talent that we are all thrilled to see on the big stages in the future when we put the pandemic behind us!